 PDFTron's PDFGenie is a simple-to-use utility that can extract tables and text from existing PDF documents as HTML or XML.
 It is available as a command-line tool.

-using advanced machine learning to recognize tables in PDF documents.
+, the next generation of table extraction and document understanding.
+PDFTron.ai uses advanced deep learning to recognize tables in PDF documents.
 Launch Online Demo

 PDF is popular for its ability to display and print exactly the same on different computers.
 However, PDF documents are usually missing information for features such as paragraphs, tables, figures, headers, and footers.
 The lack of 'document structure' or 'logical structure' information makes it difficult to edit files or to view documents on small screens, or to extract meaningful data from a PDF.
 In a sense, the content becomes 'trapped'.

 PDFGenie is able to recover table, text, and reading order from existing PDFs.
 This conversion analyzes the content of existing PDF files and performs an extraction of the logical structure in order to produce an HTML or XML reflowable document.
 This analysis and extraction of text and table features make this tool perfect for industries such as financial, legal, or health.

 Like other PDFTron products, PDFGenie does not rely on other

 third-party software.
 PDFGenie can be used in server environments